ThomasKrauss/Reconnect/to-web/doc/html-production.md

 	:insert
 	:a!

-The first two, :css and :js, are shortcuts to declare the use of CSS and JS files in a HTML document.
+The first two, *:css* and *:js*, are shortcuts to declare the use of CSS and JS files in a HTML document.
 By using these macros, the names of the required files are known and can then be automatically made available when building web-results and web-editors.

-The macro :com is a shortcut to declare the use of the JS Ajax communication file that contains the generated Ajax calls that allows the web application to have out-of-the-box the appropriate JS function that will call the associated CL function.
+The macro *:com* is a shortcut to declare the use of the JS Ajax communication file that contains the generated Ajax calls that allows the web application to have out-of-the-box the appropriate JS function that will call the associated CL function.

-The macro :insert is intended to insert a string containing HTML production code so that HTML is really produced upon reading that string instead of just treating it as a pure value to write verbatim.
+The macro *:insert* is intended to insert a string containing HTML production code so that HTML is really produced upon reading that string instead of just treating it as a pure value to write verbatim.

-The macro a! is just a shortcut allowing to avoid writing all these target="_blank" in hyper-links to ensure a click on them open a new tab rather than change the current page.
+The macro *:a!* is just a shortcut allowing to avoid writing all these target="_blank" in hyper-links to ensure a click on them open a new tab rather than change the current page.